+Our development plan for the next twelve months remains focused on the following endeavors:

+- · completing the randomized Phase II trial for IV palifosfamide in soft tissue sarcoma; - · initiating a registration trial for IV palifosfamide in soft tissue sarcoma and seeking the additional resources for an oral Phase I trial and/or other trials beyond soft tissue sarcoma; - · completing the Phase I oral darinaparsin trial, collecting data from the darinaparsin Phase II trial in hematological malignancies; - · conducting necessary activities for establishing a registration pathway and seeking additional financial resources to fund on-going development of darinaparsin; and - · conducting the Phase I safety trial following into a Phase I/II trial of oral indibulin study in breast cancer.

-Without additional resources from partnering or other sources, our development plan for the next twelve months remains focused on completing the randomized Phase II trial for IV palifosfamide, data collection for the darinaparsin Phase II trial in hematological malignancies, and preparing for a potential end-of-Phase II meeting with the FDA for a potential pivotal trial for IV palifosfamide and darinaparsin, and on designing and conducting the Phase I portion of an oral indibulin Phase I/II trial in breast cancer.
-We expect our principal expenditures to be predominately for palifosfamide clinical trial expense, employment expense (we currently have 14 full time employees) and other expenses associated with clinical trials already completed but not fully expensed.
+We expect our material expenditures during this time to be predominately for palifosfamide clinical trial expense, employment expense (we currently have 15 full time employees) and other expenses associated with clinical trials.